concord-consortium/thrall/README.md

     $ rake install

-If everything goes OK, you should be now have a "thor" executable in your path for your current ruby environment.
+If everything goes OK, you should be now have a "thrall" executable in your path for your current ruby environment.

 ## Usage